SaaS Management

 • Make decisions based on insights generated by the Vertice platform, such as suggestions on how existing subscriptions can be tweaked to better service the business.

 • Respond to platform notifications alerting teams to upcoming renewal dates — these are given well in advance, giving users time to decide whether they’re happy with their existing contract.
-With the right SaaS management platform, your business will never again pay for an unnecessary subscription.
+With the right SaaS subscription management platform, your business will never again pay for an unnecessary subscription.

 4. Redundancy and cancellation: